 Each year we accept applications for a funded PhD in Astronomy.
-The deadline for STFC and QMUL funded studentships this year is 31 January 2022 (although students with external funding may apply at any time).
+The deadline for STFC and QMUL funded studentships is 31 January for entry in the following academic year (although students with external funding may apply at any time).
 Please take a look at our PhD project page, or get in touch with a member of staff to learn more about the research opportunities that are available.
+Information on the next main round of PhD applications will be made available in the autumn.

 The Astronomy Unit has a high level of success in supporting research fellowship applications.
-We currently host 3 Royal Society University Research Fellows, 1 Royal Society Dorothy Hodgkin Fellow, 1 Winton Fellow, and 1 ERC Starting Grant and 1 ERC Consolidator Grant holders.
+We currently host 1 Future Leaders Fellow, 2 Royal Society University Research Fellows, 1 Royal Society Dorothy Hodgkin Fellow, 1 ERC Starting Grant and 1 ERC Consolidator Grant.

 If you are interested in applying for a fellowship in the Astronomy Unit at Queen Mary, please get in touch - you can contact Dr Tom Haworth and/or the academic staff member most relevant to your research, all of whom will be happy to discuss your options and the application procedures.
 There are often restrictions on who can apply for these fellowships and how many we can support, so please contact us well in advance of any deadlines (see below for further details).